-The most common type of abortion is a surgical procedure called a ‘suction curette’.
+Surgical abortion: The most common type of abortion is a surgical procedure called a ‘suction curette’.
 This involves the removal of the lining and the contents of the uterus by applying gentle suction to the inside of the uterus with a small plastic tube.
-Surgical abortion is a safe and straightforward day-surgery procedure most often performed in the first trimester (up to 12-14 weeks’ gestation).
+Surgical abortion is a safe and straightforward day-surgery procedure most often performed in the first trimester (up to 12 to 14 weeks’ gestation).
 The procedure takes about 15 minutes, but you will need to be at the clinic or hospital for about 4 hours.

-A low-risk alternative to surgery used for terminating pregnancies earlier than 9 weeks (depending on the clinic), is a medication called RU486 (mifepristone).
+Medical abortion: A low-risk alternative to surgery used for terminating pregnancies earlier than 9 weeks (depending on the clinic) is a medication called RU486 (mifepristone).
 It is sometimes called ‘the abortion pill’, and is the most widely known medication used for this procedure.
-Medical abortion is a two-stage process.
+Medical abortion is a 2-stage process.
 The first stage involves taking a tablet that blocks the hormone necessary for the pregnancy to continue.
-This is followed 24-48 hours later by a second medication that causes the contents of the uterus to be expelled.
+This is followed 24 to 48 hours later by a second medication that causes the contents of the uterus to be expelled.

-There are some safe and supportive abortion and family planning clinics that you can go to get reliable advice.
+There are safe and supportive abortion and family planning clinics that can provide reliable advice.

 To find these clinics, and for reliable, unbiased information about abortion in your state or territory, you can contact: